ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 ## Install Python

-Python 3 is included in Ubuntu, but some additonal packages are needed.
+Python 3 is included in Ubuntu, but some additional packages are needed.

 ```console
 sudo apt update